tomaszlyszczyk/cehv11labs/README.md

 ## Module 02 - Footprinting and Reconnaissance

+* 3.2 Gather Personal Information from Various Social Networking Sites using Sherlock
 * 6.1 Perform Whois Lookup using DomainTools
 * 7.2 Perform Reverse DNS Lookup using Reverse IP Domain Check and DNSRecon (3521)
 * 9.1 Footprinting a Target using Recon-ng - 3539 (up to step 44 only)